warrior1211421/Gaming-Techies/content/posts/best-keyboards-for-valorant-top-5-list.md

           suggest that you get one of these bad boys for your system.

+          Logitech G213 is the most premium keyboard that you can find at an affordable price.
+Its compact design, along with the innovative key spacing, makes it suitable for playing games.
+Moreover, you can even pair it with a wireless mouse to further boost your gaming performance.
+In my opinion, G213 is even better than HyperX and ROCCAT keyboards combined.
+One of the reasons is the premium wrist rest that you get with the product.

           The main problem with full-sized keyboards is that you don’t have direct access to all the keys.
 For example, if you are playing a game that involves Enter button, you have to remove your hand to press it.
 However, the G213 is different from other keyboards in the market.
 With this keyboard, you get the accessibility of compact keyboards during the space of the large keyboard in one product.
-The extended design provides more room for palm rest so that your wrists don’t get fatigued after long gaming sessions.
+The extended design provides room for the premium magnetic wrist rest so that your wrists don’t get fatigued after long gaming sessions.

           Secondly, the Romer-G mechanical switches make key pressing a whole new adventure.
 The feel is so satisfactory that you always want to press more and more.
 Similarly, the mechanical keys are silent yet responsive.
 So, the product is suitable for both work and gaming at the same time.
 The faster response time ensures that you are the first to react in any situation, and believe me, Valorant requires such response time all the time.

           The keyboard is highly durable as the framework is reinforced with steel, and the keys are protected with design improvements.
 So, you can take out your frustration on the keys after any failure, and the keyboard won’t mind.
 Furthermore, the active LightSync RGB system can be customized from the Logitech support software.
 So, you can change the color to create a whole new vibe for the system.
-    specifications: []
     pros:
       - pro: "16.8 million RGB Colors  "
       - pro: "Palm Rest Design "